nackjicholson/aiosql/docs/source/defining-sql-queries.rst

 This is useful when you know there should be one, and exactly one result from your query.

-As an example, if you have a unique constraint on the ``username`` field in your ``users`` table which makes it impossible for two users to share the same username,s you could use ``^`` to direct aiosql to select a single user rather than a list of rows of length 1.
+As an example, if you have a unique constraint on the ``username`` field in your ``users`` table which makes it impossible for two users to share the same username, you could use ``^`` to direct aiosql to select a single user rather than a list of rows of length 1.

 .. code:: sql